spell-music/csound-expression/tutorial/chapters/ScoresTutorial.md

 It scales the output.

-Sometimes our intruments are pure functions.
+Sometimes our instruments are pure functions.
 But all functions that invoke instruments require them to return a result that is wrapped in the type `SE`.
 Often we can lift the instrument on the fly with methods from the special classes: